dave-roth/hello-world/Alert.md

 | customStatusColor     | string  | ""      | The color to be used for the status bar for a Custom Alert type.  |
 | customIcon            | element | null    | The icon to be used for the Custom Alert type.
 This can be the output of a Terra Icon or Terra Image component. |

-The Alert component will export constants that can be used when specifying the alert type.
+The Alert component will provide an attribute (Alert.Types) containing constants that can be used when specifying the alert type.
 ```
 const AlertTypes = {
   ALERT: "alert",